-It’s shocking to think that thirty children aged fourteen and under drowned in Ireland in ten years – that’s a classroom of kids.
+It’s shocking to think that 30 children aged 14 and under drowned in Ireland in ten years – that’s a classroom of kids.
 Water-related tragedies happen quickly, silently and sometimes in just inches of water.
 They happen beside others who may be completely unaware.
 Here is some essential advice and water safety tips as part of Irish Water Safety’s National Water Safety Awareness Week – advice that is proven to save lives.
-Here are 17 Water Safety Tips That Could Save a Child’s Life:

 General Water Safety Tips